akeneo/pim-helpcenter/content/md/connectivity/how-to-connect-my-pim-apps.md

 To ease the permission settings, we display only category trees that exist in your PIM.

 For example, a catalog with three trees:
-- master catalog: where you categorize all your products,
+- `Master catalog`: where you categorize all your products,
-- e-commerce: categories related to your e-commerce website,
+- `Ecommerce`: categories related to your e-commerce website,
-- print: categories related to your print catalog.
+- `Print`: categories related to your print catalog.

 In the wizard, you would see three options.
-If you're setting permissions for an App that will connect Akeneo PIM with your ERP, you'd probably give the `Own` permission on the `master catalog` tree only.
+If you're setting permissions for an App that will connect Akeneo PIM with your ERP, you'd probably give the `Own` permission on the `Master catalog` tree only.

 ![Wizard EE step 2 permissions](../img/wizard-step2-category-trees-own.png)

-**Which level should you give to your App?**
+#### Which level should you give to your App?

+- **The Own level**

-If you want your App to create, update, or delete products without creating proposals in your PIM, you should give your App the `Own` level.
+If you want your App to create, update, or delete products **without creating proposals** in your PIM, you should give your App the `Own` level.

+- **The Edit level**

-On the contrary, if you prefer to validate any product creation or update made by the App, add category tree(s) in the `Edit` level fields and leave the `Own` level field empty.
+On the contrary, if you prefer to **validate any product creation or update** made by the App, add category tree(s) in the `Edit` level fields and leave the `Own` level field empty.
 This could be useful if you connect your PIM with a translation tool and you want to proofread all the suggested translations.

+- **The View level**

 The third option is the `View` level.
-In that case, the App will only see the products categorized in one or several categories of the tree(s) you select.
+In that case, the App will **only see the products** categorized in one or several categories of the tree(s) you select.

-**Example**
+#### Example

 You set up your App permissions and categorized your products like on the following screenshots.